-Arsenal Women v Zürich Women
+Arsenal beat Zurich to keep up perfect Euro start

 Post update

-Foul by Beth Mead (Arsenal Women).
+Foul by Frida Maanum (Arsenal Women).

 Post update

-Naomi Mégroz (Zürich Women) wins a free kick in the defensive half.
+Oliwia Wos (Zürich Women) wins a free kick in the defensive half.

-Goal!
-Arsenal Women 2, Zürich Women 0.
-Lina Hurtig (Arsenal Women) header from the right side of the six yard box to the high centre of the goal.

 Post update

-Corner, Arsenal Women.
-Conceded by Naomi Mégroz.
+Substitution, Zürich Women.
+Irina Pando replaces Naomi Mégroz.

+Attempt missed.
+Lina Hurtig (Arsenal Women) header from the centre of the box misses to the right.
+Assisted by Jordan Nobbs with a cross following a corner.

 Post update